TONYSCIENTISTS/VoiceNotesComplete/README.md

 ## AI Integration

 ### Transcription: OpenAI Whisper
-Chose Whisper because it's accurate and handles different accents well.
-Costs $0.006 per minute which is totally reasonable.
-Added Groq as a fallback so if OpenAI is down, transcription still works.
+Selected for its accuracy across diverse accents and languages.
+Latency averages 2-5 seconds with a cost of $0.006 per minute.
+Groq Whisper serves as the fallback provider to ensure service reliability during outages.

 ### Summarization: GPT-3.5-turbo
-Fast enough (1-3 seconds), cheap (~$0.002 per summary), and does a good job pulling out key points.
-The prompt is simple: "Give me a 2-3 sentence summary, 3-4 key points, and a title suggestion."
+Provides fast processing (1-3 seconds), cost-effective operation (~$0.002 per summary), and reliable key point extraction.
+The prompt generates a 2-3 sentence summary, 3-4 key points, and a suggested title for each transcript.

-Could've used local models but honestly, the cloud APIs are easier to integrate and more reliable for a demo.
+Cloud APIs were chosen for simplicity and reliability in a demo context.
+Local models could be integrated for privacy-sensitive deployments.

 ---

 ## Storage

-Using MMKV instead of AsyncStorage because it's genuinely 100x faster.
-Falls back to AsyncStorage in Expo Go for development.
+MMKV provides significantly improved performance over AsyncStorage (100x faster read/write operations).
+The implementation automatically falls back to AsyncStorage when running in Expo Go for development compatibility.

 Data structure:
 ```typescript